Hereditary Graph Product Structure and $\cal H$-clique-width: Traditional Product Structure the Induced Way

 \begin{claim} For every node $t\in V(T)$, there is a $(Q^\circ\!,\ell)$-expression $\varphi^t$ valued $G^t$ such that the following holds.
 For each vertex $x=[q,m]\in V(G^t)$, the parameter vertex of $x$ in $\varphi^t$ is~$q$, and if $t\not=r$, the resulting colour of $x$ given by $\varphi^t$ equals the running colour (by \Cref{sdef:colorx}) of $x$ at the parent node~$t^\uparrow$ of~$t$. \end{claim}

-\begin{claimproof} We proceed with $t\in V(T)$ by structural induction on the tree $T$, in the leaf-to-root direction, and giving the construction of the expression alongside with a proof of correctness (it may be useful to recall \Cref{fig:treedecoxx} at this point).
+\begin{proof}[Subproof.]
+We proceed with $t\in V(T)$ by structural induction on the tree $T$, in the leaf-to-root direction, and giving the construction of the expression alongside with a proof of correctness (it may be useful to recall \Cref{fig:treedecoxx} at this point).

 \begin{enumerate}[I.]\parskip3pt \item If $t$ is a leaf, then we start with an empty expression $\psi_0$ and $G_0^t=\emptyset$.
 If $t$ has one child~$s$, then we take the expression $\psi_0:=\varphi^s$ already constructed at~$s$, and $G_0^t=G^{s}$.
-If $t$ has two children~$s,s'$, then we let $\psi_0$ be the union operation over the expressions $\varphi^s$ and~$\varphi^{s'}$, and $G_0^t=G_1^{s}\,\dot\cup\,G_1^{s'}$.
-We have the following: \begin{itemize} \item The graph $G_0^t$ is an induced subgraph of $G$ by the inductive assumption and, in the last (union) case, since the graph $M$ has no edges between the sets $Y_s$ and $Y_{s'}$ by the interpolation property of a tree decomposition, and so there are no edges between the disjoint subgraphs $G_1^{s}$ and $G_1^{s'}$ in~$G$. \item Every vertex $x\in V(G_0^t)$, by the inductive assumption on $\varphi^s$ and possibly~$\varphi^{s'}$, gets colour in the expression $\psi_0$ equal to the running colour of $x$ at~$t$. \end{itemize}
+If $t$ has two children~$s,s'$, then we let $\psi_0$ be the union operation over the expressions $\varphi^s$ and~$\varphi^{s'}$, and $G_0^t=G^{s}\,\dot\cup\,G^{s'}$.
+We have the following: \begin{itemize} \item The graph $G_0^t$ is an induced subgraph of $G$ by the inductive assumption and, in the last (union) case, since the graph $M$ has no edges between the sets $Y_s$ and $Y_{s'}$ by the interpolation property of a tree decomposition, and so there are no edges between the disjoint subgraphs $G^{s}$ and $G^{s'}$ in~$G$. \item Every vertex $x\in V(G_0^t)$, by the inductive assumption on $\varphi^s$ and possibly~$\varphi^{s'}$, gets colour in the expression $\psi_0$ equal to the running colour of $x$ at~$t$. \end{itemize}